CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 *Duration*: 2 minutes and 30 seconds to 7 minutes and 30 seconds, plus 12 seconds to 25 seconds per level<br />
 *Stamina Cost*: 8000, minus 150 per level to a minimum of 4500<br />
 *Channeling Time*: 75 moves, minus 3.5 moves per level to a minimum of 25<br />
-*Effects*: The psion prevents anything from interfering with their senses, becoming immune to being Dazed, Stunned (either physically or psionically), blinded, made to hallucinate, deafened, Blinding Venom, and also cannot get high or drunk.
+*Effects*: The psion prevents anything from interfering with their senses, becoming immune to being Dazed, Stunned (either physically or psionically), blinded, made to hallucinate, deafened, Blinding Venom, and also cannot get high or drunk.<br />
 *Prerequisites*: Night Eyes 10, Speed Reader 8 *or* Aura Sight 8 *or* Combat Sense 5<br />

 ## Prescient Tactician (C)